IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    of LEDBAT in SCReAM is quite simple; however, there are a few steps in order to make the concept work with conversational media:

-   o  Addition of a media rate control function.
+   *  Addition of a media rate control function.

-   o  Congestion window validation techniques.
+   *  Congestion window validation techniques.
 The congestion window is used as a basis for the target bitrate calculation.
 For that reason, various actions are taken to avoid that the congestion window grows too much beyond the bytes in flight.
 Additional contraints are applied when in congested state and when the max target bitrate is reached.

-   o  Use of inflection points in the congestion window calculation to achieve
-      reduced delay jitter (when L4S is not active).
+   *  Use of inflection points in the congestion window calculation to achieve reduced delay jitter (when L4S is not active).

-   o  Adjustment of qdelay target for better performance when competing
-      with other loss-based congestion-controlled flows.
+   *  Adjustment of qdelay target for better performance when competing with other loss-based congestion-controlled flows.

 The above-mentioned features will be described in more detail in Sections 3.1 to 3.3.
 The full details are described in Section 4.

                     +---------------------------+